Key Takeaways

 "My malpractice insurance won't cover it."

 Contact your carrier.
-Most standard clinical malpractice policies cover FDA-registered devices used within their intended indications.
+Most standard clinical malpractice policies cover FDA-listed devices used within their intended indications.
 The excellent safety profile of PBM (non-thermal, non-invasive, virtually no adverse events in the literature) makes it a low-risk addition from an insurance perspective.
 Some carriers may request a description of the device and its regulatory status.

 "I don't have space."